Portraits of Europe's Remaining Holocaust Survivors

 Scroll down to see photos and read personal testimonies from a few of the last Swiss Holocaust survivors.

 Eduard Kornfeld was born in 1929 near Bratislava, Slovakia.
 He was taken to Auschwitz and several other concentration camps.
-On the 29th of April, 1945, he was freed by American troops from the Dachau camp in Germany, weighing only 27 kilos (60 pounds) at the time.
-His mother Rosa, his father Simon and his siblings Hilda, Josef, Alexander and Rachel were all murdered in the camps.
-Kornfeld arrived in Switzerland in 1949 and was nursed in Davos for four years as he recovered from severe tuberculosis.
+On April 29, 1945, he was freed by American troops from the Dachau camp in Germany, weighing only 60 pounds at the time.
+His mother Rosa, his father Simon and his siblings Hilda, Josef, Alexander, and Rachel were all murdered in the camps.
+Kornfeld arrived in Switzerland in 1949 and was nursed in Davos, Switzerland for four years as he recovered from severe tuberculosis.
 Later, he trained to become a gemstone setter in Zurich.
-He has two sons, a daughter and seven grandchildren.
+He has two sons, a daughter, and seven grandchildren.

 "We were deported in a cattle car, the journey took three days.
 When the train suddenly stopped, I heard someone shouting outside in German, 'Get out!'
-I looked out of the carriage and saw SS officers beating people they thought were moving too slowly.
-A mother wasn't moving quick enough because she was trying to take care of her child, so the SS officers took her infant and threw him in the same truck they put the old and sick.
+I looked out of the carriage and saw Nazi officers beating people they thought were moving too slowly.
+A mother wasn't moving quick enough because she was trying to take care of her child, so the officers took her infant and threw him in the same truck they put the old and sick in.
 Those people were sent to be gassed immediately."

 "I cried so much when they tattooed the number '71978' on my arm.
 Not because of the pain, but because of what it signified.
 I had lost my identity and become just a number.
 My mother tried to calm me down by saying that when we'd get home, I'd go to dance school and get a big bracelet so that nobody would ever see the tattoo.
 I never went to dance school or got a bracelet big enough to hide it."